alexliu42/Python-Programing-Assigments-/CourseProject/README.md

 ## CourseProject

-The whole assignment is written and tested with Sublime, Python 2.7, and used the library of scrapy.
+The whole assignment is written and tested with Sublime, Python 2.7, and used the library of scrapy and Pandas.

 In the linux command console, you can first run: